 In 1989 Ron started creating and investing in his own companies beginning with GMI Media in which became one of America’s premiere jingle and music production companies throughout the 90’s.

-He also created custom audio and music branding products for advertisers internationally and wrote thousands of jingles for radio stations and networks like Bloomberg Radio Network, New York, B-99 FM Chicago, Star 98.9 Los Angeles and hundreds more including nationally syndicated programs like adult contemporary superstar Delilah, GAC-TV Network, country radio star Lia, and Lifetime for Women Radio Network.
+He also created custom audio and music branding products for advertisers internationally and wrote thousands of jingles for radio stations and networks like Bloomberg Radio Network, New York, B-99 FM Chicago, KYSR and The Fish Los Angeles and hundreds more including nationally syndicated programs like adult contemporary superstar Delilah, GAC-TV Network, country radio star Lia, and Lifetime for Women Radio Network.

 Ron also consulted radio stations innovating start up and turn around strategies helping transform a failing major market FM station into a top ten rated market winner.
 Ron’s signature voice has also been heard on hundreds of ads, stations promos and ID’s nationwide.